S-YOU/dpdk/README.md

     `$ ./helloworld --help`

 ### Using Nim DPDK Bindings

+  1. Copy nim.cfg to your project directory.

-  1. Open makeDPDKNim.sh in a text editor.
+  2. Open nim.cfg in a text editor.

   3. For release builds, set -O3 to gcc and -d:release flags to Nim.

     ```